Forth (programming language): Operating system, files, and multitasking

-Most Forth systems run under a host operating system such as Microsoft Windows, Linux or a version of Unix and use the host operating system's file system for source and data files; the ANSI Forth Standard describes the words used for I/O. All modern Forth systems use normal text files for source, even if they are embedded.
+Most Forth systems run under a host operating system such as Microsoft Windows, Linux or a version of Unix and use the host operating system's file system for source and data files; the ANS Forth Standard describes the words used for I/O. All modern Forth systems use normal text files for source, even if they are embedded.
 An embedded system with a resident compiler gets its source via a serial line.

 Classic Forth systems traditionally use neither operating system nor file system.
 Instead of storing code in files, source code is stored in disk blocks written to physical disk addresses.
 The word BLOCK is employed to translate the number of a 1K-sized block of disk space into the address of a buffer containing the data, which is managed automatically by the Forth system.
 Block use has become rare since the mid-1990s.
 In a hosted system those blocks too are allocated in a normal file in any case.

-Multitasking, most commonly cooperative round-robin scheduling, is normally available (although multitasking words and support are not covered by the ANSI Forth Standard).
+Multitasking, most commonly cooperative round-robin scheduling, is normally available (although multitasking words and support are not covered by the ANS Forth Standard).
 The word PAUSE is used to save the current task's execution context, to locate the next task, and restore its execution context.
 Each task has its own stacks, private copies of some control variables and a scratch area.
 Swapping tasks is simple and efficient; as a result, Forth multitaskers are available even on very simple microcontrollers, such as the Intel 8051, Atmel AVR, and TI MSP430.

 Other non-standard facilities include a mechanism for issuing calls to the host OS or windowing systems, and many provide extensions that employ the scheduling provided by the operating system.
 Typically they have a larger and different set of words from the stand-alone Forth's PAUSE word for task creation, suspension, destruction and modification of priority.